-You will notice the sticker price on our milk is much higher than the milk around us, but what you may not know is each bottle has a deposit of up to $2.50 built in that price.
+You will notice the sticker price on our milk is much higher than the milk around us, but what you may not know is each bottle has a deposit of up to $3.75 or other depending on size built in that price.

 When you first purchase the milk, you pay that deposit.
 When you rinse and return the bottle to your retailer, the deposit is credited back to you or applied to your next purchase.
 Therefore, the price you are paying for the milk is significantly less than the sticker price, and you are encouraged to return those bottles to the store so they come back to us for sanitary wash and re-use.

 We appreciate your help in both rinsing these bottles before you return them to the store (which helps us get them clean for re-use), and especially for returning them so they can be re-used.
 Bottles that don’t come back cost us in replacement time and expense and don’t help us keep the price as low as possible for you.